bnb-chain/bnb-chain.github.io/docs/bnb-smart-chain/staking/developer-guide.md

 - `operatorAddress`: The operator addresses of the validators.
 - `requestNumber`: The numbers of unbonding requests to claim from the validators.

+## Precision Loss
+During the conversion process between credit tokens and BNB, it is inevitably encounter the usage of integer division, which may results in a precision loss.
+It can lead to tangible issues.
+For example, a user who delegates 1 BNB and then decides to undelegate immediately.
+Due to the aforementioned precision loss, they will only be able to claim back 0.99..99 BNB, which is essentially 1 minus a tiny fraction (1e-18) of BNB.

+In staking pools like Lido and Rocket Pool, users might encounter similar issues.
+However, these issues can be effectively addressed through thoughtful product design.
+For instance, when displaying information to users, rounding up to only preserve eight decimal places could be one solution.
+Or instead of undelegating, users can exchange their credit tokens for BNB, with the exact conversion results prominently displayed.

 ## FAQs

 ### What is validator's credit contract?